elastic/connectors/docs/reference/github.md

 - **Pull Requests**
 - **Issues**
 - **Files & Folder**
+*NOTE*:
+- Files bigger than 10 MB won't be extracted
+- Permissions are not synced. **All documents** indexed to an Elastic deployment will be visible to **all users with access** to that Elastic Deployment

 ## Sync rules

-- Files bigger than 10 MB won't be extracted
-- Permissions are not synced. **All documents** indexed to an Elastic deployment will be visible to **all users with access** to that Elastic Deployment.
+[Basic sync rules](https://www.elastic.co/guide/en/enterprise-search/current/sync-rules.html#sync-rules-basic) are identical for all connectors and are available by default.

+Advanced sync rules are not available for this connector in the present version.
+Currently filtering is controlled by ingest pipelines.

 ## Connector Client operations